holler4amarshall/demo-auto-test-android/README.md

 # demo-auto-test-android

-This project was created in order to demonstrate a working example of automated functional test cases for [SeriesGuide](https://github.com/UweTrottmann/SeriesGuide).
-SeriesGuide is a public licensed Android app created by Uwe Trottman that allows Android users to track tv shows and episodes.
+This test project aims to demonstrate how Appium, Cucumber and Ruby can be used in order to create automated test cases for an Android app.

+The test project is based on [SeriesGuide](https://github.com/UweTrottmann/SeriesGuide), a public licensed Android app created by Uwe Trottman that allows Android users to track tv shows and episodes.

 ## Test project
-This test project aims to demonstrate how Appium, Cucumber and Ruby can be used in order to create automated test cases for an Android app.

 This project has been created and tested on Mac OSX El Capitan with Appium v.
 1.5.3, Genymotion Custom Phone - 6.0.0 - API 23 - 768x1280, ruby v.
 2.0.0p648.

 ### Pre-requisites
 In order to run the test project, you will require the following installations:

-* Github [demo-auto-test-android](https://github.com/holler4amarshall/demo-auto-test-android) project downloaded on your computer
+* Github [demo-auto-test-android](https://github.com/holler4amarshall/demo-auto-test-android) project downloaded on your computer:

   1. Create a folder on your computer for 'android-automation'
   2. Download this repository to folder from step #1, per standard Git procedure.

   Note that the test project already includes Uwe Trottman's Series Guide inside /features/support

-* Update the 'demo-auto-test-android' project's env.rb file to point cucumber to the app (.apk) file on your local machine
+* Point the 'demo-auto-test-android' project to the Series Guide app on your local machine:

-  3. Modify the env.rb file (/android_automation/features/support/env.rb) within the demo-auto-test-android project so that it points to the app (SeriesGuide-31.1.apk) file.
+  1. Modify the 'env.rb' file (/demo-auto-test-android/features/support/env.rb) within the test project so that it points to the app (SeriesGuide-31.1.apk) file (/demo-auto-test-android/features/support/SeriesGuide-31.1.apk)

 * Install [Android-SDK](https://developer.android.com/studio/index.html) on your computer.
   For the purpose of this project, you will only need command line tools.
-Alternatively, these tools will be provided as part of Android Studio
+(These tools are also provided as part of Android Studio, as an alternative installation option)

 * Install / Configure [Appium](http://appium.io) on your computer as follows:
-  1. Set the following Basic Android settings
+  1. Set the following Basic Android settings:
-    1. Application, App path: point to the SeriesGuide-31.1.apk file inside folder from step #1
+    -  Application, App path: point to the SeriesGuide-31.1.apk file inside folder from step #1
-    2. Capabilities, Platform name: Android
+    -  Capabilities, Platform name: Android
-    3. Capabilities, Automation name: Appium
+    -  Capabilities, Automation name: Appium
-    4. Capabilities, Platform version: 6.0
+    -  Capabilities, Platform version: 6.0
-    5. Capabilities, Device name: Samsung
+    -  Capabilities, Device name: Samsung
-  2. Set the following Advanced Android settings
+  2. Set the following Advanced Android settings:
-    1. Advanced, Android SDK Path: point to your 'android-sdk' folder on your local machine
+    -  Advanced, Android SDK Path: point to your 'android-sdk' folder on your local machine

 * Install / Configure [Genymotion](https://docs.genymotion.com/Content/01_Get_Started/Installation.htm)  on your computer as follows:
   1. Add a virtual device: 'Custom Phone - 6.0.0 - API 23 - 768x1280

 * Note that the tests can be executed on real device or different emulators other than noted above.
   If changing these settings, please ensure that Appium points to the correct device.

-* Install SeriesGuide application to emulator via command line (these commands may need to be executed in your Android-SDK folder)
+* Install SeriesGuide application to your emulator via command line (you can execute these commands from your Android-SDK folder)

           >> ./adb devices
           >> ./adb install /<path to android-automation folder >/features/support/SeriesGuide-31.1.apk

 ### Execute tests
-Following successful installation and configuration according to the pre-requisites, you can execute the tests using the following process:
+If all pre-requisites are met, you can execute the tests using the following process:

-1. Play Genymotion emulator (Custom Phone - 6.0.0 - API23 - 768x1280).
+  1. Start your Genymotion emulator (Custom Phone - 6.0.0 - API23 - 768x1280).
-Check successful by accessing your android-sdk folder on your command line, and executing the following code.
-The successfully connected device should appear in the output.
+  Check active connection by accessing your android-sdk folder on your command line, and executing the following command:
+  (The successfully connected device should appear in the output)

           >>  ./adb devices

   2. Launch Appium (ensure it is listening to your emulator)

   3. Run cucumber tests:

-Via command line, access the root folder where you saved the test project (e.g., 'android-automation')
+  Via command line, access the root folder where you saved the test project (/demo-auto-test-android)

     >> cucumber -p e2e_tests

-(this will initiate the tests that are included in the *profile*: e2e_tests. html reports are available when using this command)
+_(this will initiate the tests that are included in the *profile*: e2e_tests. html reports are available when using this command)_

   Alternatively:

-    >> cucumber
+    >> cucumber    #execute all tests

-(this will execute all tests)

-    >> cucumber -t @e2e_tests
+    >> cucumber -t @e2e_tests    #execute tests tagged as e2e_tests

-(this will initiate the tests that are tagged as e2e, eg: tests for adding a show, counting the show statistics, watching a show and re-counting the show statistics)

-    >> cucumber -t @component_tests
-(this will initiate tests tagged as component tests)
+    >> cucumber -t @component_tests    #execute tests tagged as component_tests

-When the test cases are running, you can watch the log file output on the command line, and you can see the steps being executed automatically in your Genymotion emulator.
+  When the test cases are running, you can see the log file output on the command line, along with the steps being executed automatically in your Genymotion emulator.

 ### Test Outputs

 #### Log File Output:
-Note that the test cases are a work in progress.
 The sample output here provides an indication of the log file output following successful run of the test cases.

 ![sample cucumber test output](https://codeontheroaddotinfo.files.wordpress.com/2016/08/screen-shot-2016-09-19-at-2-44-20-pm.png?w=1320)